Here, you’ll experience art, history, and nature.

 View masterworks by artists such as Rubens and Fragonard; learn about the culture of the Gilded Age and the history of transportation in America; and stroll through 5.5 acres of lush grounds and gardens.

-Admission to the Frick grounds, Car and Carriage Museum, and The Frick Art Museum's permanent collection is free.
+Admission to the Frick grounds, the Permanent Collection, and the Car and Carriage Museum is free.

 Admission fees apply for certain special exhibitions.